PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

 "Who was that?"

 "What, oh?
 I forgot you were there.
-I find your question tiresome, so you should sleep," said the Wizard and with a wave of his hand rendered Asarah unconscious.
+I find your question tiresome, so you should sleep," said the Wizard.
+With a wave of his hand rendered Asarah unconscious again.

-# 31 Rattick sneaks them in
+# 32 -- Rattick sneaks them in

 "I am a failure as hero," said Relan.

 "You'll get no argument from me," said Boltac.
-"Now what do we do about this?" he said motioning to the unconscious orc lying on the ground.
+"But don't feel bad.
+Most heroes are.
+Now what do we do about this?" he said motioning to the unconscious Orc lying on the ground.

 "Kill him?"

 "Me or you, Mr. Hero?"

 Relan flinched a little at this.
 Boltac's face softened a little.
 He scratched the side of his round face.
 "Well, figure they already know we're here.
-And one more Orc, won't make much of a difference, more or less..."
+And one more Orc, won't make much of a difference."

 "But, you must kill him, Boltac, you must!" said Relan with great sincerity.

 "En-henh.
 We'll if it's so important to you, why don't you take my sword off your hip and cut him down."
-Boltac looked down at the Orc sleeping on the floor, in somnolence it's terrible features somehow took on an innocence.
-Relan said nothing.
-"Yeah, that's what I thought.
+Boltac looked down at the Orc sleeping on the floor.
+As it slept, its terrible features somehow took on an innocence.
+When Relan did not speak, Boltac said, "Yeah, that's what I thought.
 Tie him tight, we'll leave him."

 "But how are we going to get out?
 It's a maze Boltac.
 A maze!" whined Relan.

 Boltac slapped Relan across the face.
 "Now, you listen to me.
 I didn't ask you to come.
 In fact, told you not to come.
-I told you, you'd probably get killed, right?"
+I told you you'd probably get killed, right?"

 Relan nodded, rubbing the red mark on his face.

 "And are you killed yet?"

 "Then cheer up, 'cause things could be a whole lot worse.
 And likely will be before we are done.
 You wanted an adventure ya big dumb ox, and now you got one.
-So now what are you gonna do."
+So now what are you gonna do?"

 Relan didn't say anything, but knelt down and began binding the Orc with strips of leather that he cut from it's own jerkin.

 Boltac stuck his belly out and stretched a good long stretch.
 "Okay," he said to himself.
-Now that we're good and screwed, "how do we renegotiate this deal?"
+"Now that we're good and screwed, how do we renegotiate this deal?"

 "May I suggest stealth?" whispered Rattick's voice from the shadows.

 "You sneaky bastard," exclaimed Boltac, "You're alive!"

-"Yes, I am rather less dead than mine enemies would like, this is the truth of it."
+"Yes, I am rather less dead than my enemies would like.
+This is the truth of it."

 "How did you survive?"
 Relan asked.

-"The God's love a thief," said Rattick.
+"The Gods love a thief," said Rattick.

-"You know, Rattick," said Boltac, looking directly into the shadow where the thought Rattick was, "as you're employer, I have to tell you, I have some serious questions to ask you.
-Not the least of which is, why didn't you tell me there were so many of these things?" he asked, gesturing at the Orc with his foot.
+"You know, Rattick," said Boltac, looking directly into the shadow where he thought Rattick was, "as you're employer, I have to tell you, I have some serious questions to ask you.
+Not the least of which is, why didn't you tell me there were so many of these things?" he asked, gesturing towards the Orc.

 Rattick stepped out of the shadow behind Boltac and said, "To be honest, I did not think you would survive this long."